Te Kete Ipurangi Navigation:

 Five intensive two-day workshops for boys aged between 10 and 15 years were run at five New Zealand schools: Hora Hora School, Howick College, Wainui School, St. Paul's College and Windy Ridge School.

-The boys worked in groups of four to five students and with the help of facilitators created their own interactive digital books that are now published to the world through the global iTunes store.
+The boys worked in groups of four to five students and with the help of facilitators created their own interactive digital books that were published to the world through the global iTunes store.

 • The programme provided them with behavioural, emotional and cognitive success in communicating orally, visually and in writing.